hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 actually it works in GUI console, at least on W10

 [13:35:50](#16419945501785YOaXO:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Qingtian sacrificed great deal of print speed to satisfy these complaints í ½í¸‰
+Qingtian sacrificed great deal of print speed to satisfy these complaints ğŸ˜‰

 [15:14:00](#16420004401825HsFBo:gitter.im) <pekr (Petr Krenzelok)>:
 Those complaints were probably rised by one long time complainer - me :-)

 [18:47:45](#16420132651893mZmMz:gitter.im) <planetsizecpu (Jose Luis)>:
-Well @pekr some one has to take this responsibility í ½í¸€
+Well @pekr some one has to take this responsibility ğŸ˜€

 [19:17:25](#1642015045190444qXmxL:matrix.org) <gltewalt (The other Greg)>:
 If I inadvertently fix the gtk menu "child" item, do I get $100?